fenago/datastax-enterprise-cassandra/DS201-Exercises/md/07 Ring - Solution.md

 rm -rf node
 ```
 ```
-3) To make a two-node cluster, we will unzip the DataStax Enterprise™ tarball twice making two folders: node1 and node2.
+3) To make a two-node cluster, we will unzip the Apache Cassandra™ tarball twice making two folders: node1 and node2.
 In your terminal, execute the following commands within the /home/ubuntu directory:
 ```